-For the \textbf{remote sensing} and \textbf{natural} image datasets, we apply the learned filters to produce the KS statistics in Figure \ref{fig: learned ksstat}.
-The learned filters do not admit a well-defined ordering, so we aggregate by the filter groups illustrated in Figure \ref{fig: learned filters subset}.
+We also apply the learned filters to the \textbf{remote sensing} and \textbf{natural} images to produce the KS statistics in Figure \ref{fig:learned ksstat}.
+The learned filters do not admit a well-defined ordering, so we aggregate by the filter groups illustrated in Figure \ref{fig:filters_and_wavelet_layers}.
 If a particular box plot is missing (for example, \textit{pastis}-eye), that means that no filters in the corresponding filter group passed the skew test.
-Learned filters produced many more coefficients than the Fourier or Haar wavelet transforms, with median sample sizes in the $10^7-10^8$ range.
-These large sample sizes enforce more stringent passing standards, so we do not observe any statistical passes even though the best-fit KS statistics remain small in the single and multi-edge cases.
+Like with Gabor, the large sample size resulted in no statistical passes despite low KS statistics in the single and multi-edge cases.
 The single-edge and multi-edge filters, which are most similar to the Haar wavelet, produce the best fits with nearly all median KS statistics below $0.01$.
-Outside of those two filter groups, there is much more variability in the quality of the fit.
+Outside of those two filter groups, there is more variability in the quality of the fit.
 For these filters, we observe more multimodal and asymmetric coefficient distributions.